tedee-com/tedee-bridge-api/overview/getting_started.md

 ## REST API request

-To interact with the Tedee Local API, you send HTTP requests that use a supported method: GET, POST, or DELETE.
+To interact with the Tedee Bridge API, you send HTTP requests that use a supported method: GET, POST, or DELETE.
 POST request body and server responses are sent in JSON payloads.

 The path URL resource names and query parameters are case sensitive.
 Moreover, the values you assign, entity IDs, and other base64 encoded values are also case sensitive.

 ### Request message URI

-All Tedee Local API requests use the following URL format:
+All requests to Tedee Bridge API use the following URL format:

 ``http://{bridge IP}/{version}/{resource}``